FreshPineapple-jpg/Hello-Squirrel/README.md

 ## Summary

-**Hello, Squirrel!** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **I used this app as a way to introduce myself.**
+**Hello, Squirrel!** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **This app is great for introducing yourself to other.**

 If I had to describe this project in three (3) emojis, they would be: **😎💻📙**